ARM-software/psa-api/doc/storage/appendix/sra.rst

       -  `T.SPOOF_READ`, `T.SPOOF_WRITE`

    *  -  `M.GlitchDetection`
-      -  To deter attacks based on glitching the power or clock, the implementation can implement detection circuits.
+      -  In all deployments, to deter attacks based on glitching the power or clock, the implementation can implement detection circuits.
       -  `T.GLITCH_READ`, `T.GLITCH_WRITE`

    *  -  `M.MAC`